 “Empty your mind,” he droned in a soporific tone designed to help us meditate.
 My inner voice weighed in, “I hope the tailor does a good job with my dress.
 Wasn’t he supposed to give me my clothes last evening?”

 “Think of the deep blue sky; imagine lying flat on a plain stretch of lush green grass and silence for company.”
 My thoughts went to my yet-to-be-planned holiday.
 “Goodness, I hope it is not too late to book a holiday.”

 He prays on behalf of the family and asks for special forgiveness my way because I do not look in the direction of the puja room unless I need to spring-clean it.
 At least I know he loves me.

 Too many thoughts

-The husband was keen that both of us attend the workshop on meditation because it was important we learn together if we want to implement the principles in our lives and in our home.
+My husband was keen that both of us attend the workshop on meditation because it was important we learn together if we want to implement the principles in our lives and in our home.
 I dread the thought of organised meditation, yet I agreed for the sake of solidarity.

 Five days of regimented meditation and several Google searches later, I would learn that emptying the mind does not mean that we must certainly draw a blank.
 One must let the thoughts flow without working hard to intervene.

-The husband confessed that he had no trouble in emptying his mind of all thoughts.
+My husband confessed that he had no trouble in emptying his mind of all thoughts.
 Men, I scoffed.
 They hardly have things to worry about, whereas the women, we juggle several thoughts in our head.
 I glanced around in the room and saw serene faces listening to the facilitator with intent.

 The couple near me seemed to communicate with their minds.
 They seemed so much in tune with each other; in fact, they looked identical as far as their expressions were concerned.
 I envy such couples whose philosophies match.

 We’re both practical

 He draws strength from prayer, whereas I follow cold logic, mind control and attribute everything to karma.
 My god is my work and my family; on the other hand, my husband’s god is all that and the religious one.

 We argue, debate, and agree to disagree on many matters.
 However, we let our children distil our opinions but follow their own path, as they are old enough to understand.
 That is one thing we agree on.